KenPowerClassroom/LGame-TeamD/mvp.md

 - dont allow movement if collision found
 - looking through the grid square by square to see if the neutral pieces are in the same square
 - not allowing movement of the neutral piece if boolen is true
+- Collision depends on the proper implementation of L piece movement, neutral piece movement, Draw pieces and draw board to work correctly.

 ### 10. Check if Player has any moves available (check for a win/lose condition):